Introducing Quantum Key Distribution to High School Students

 We begin with discussion questions for the day’s activities:

 Provide each student with a coin.
 Ask them to flip their coins and observe which state each coin possesses while it is flipping.
 Ask students to think about the rationale of this activity and explain the relationship between coin analogy and wave–particle duality in quantum mechanics.
 Mention the phase of a coin toss when we can see neither heads or tails.
 Then, point out the similarity between this analogy and photons, which hide their states and show several probabilities.
 Describe how a quantum particle like a photon or an electron can also have “head” or “tail” states defined by their direction of oscillation or energies.
-We have used videos to help students make sense of the hiding states of photons (see ).
+We have used videos to help students make sense of the hiding states of photons (see Online Connections).

 Next, prepare two cards showing two distinct shapes (like a circle and a star) before the lesson and copy those cards based on the number of the students attending in this class.
 Provide each student with two cards and ask them the following questions based on the two probability cases: